paullukic/paullukic/README.md

 - 👋 Hi, I’m @paullukic
-- 👀 I’m interested in web development, hacking and neon lights.
+- 👀 I’m interested in hacking and neon lights.
 - 💼 Working at [Teodesk](https://teodesk.com) as Full Stack Developer.
 - 🌱 I’m currently expanding knowledge about cyber security and working with various front-end framworks.
 - 📫 How to reach me: